 - Thesis - 4 credits

-Our first year core curriculum introduces students to the fundamentals of movement and acting, visual art and filmmaking, emerging media and technology, music production, playwriting, screenwriting, and art theory.
+Our first year core curriculum introduces students to the fundamentals of performance, movement and acting, visual art and filmmaking, emerging media and technology, music production, fabrication, playwriting, screenwriting, and art theory.
 These are followed in subsequent years by artistic practice electives and specialized theme-based interdisciplinary courses where different approaches, disciplines, and theories are intertwined and explored, culminating in a final capstone project.
 Collab Labs bring together the entire BFA for weekend-long intensive art jams and productions.

 32 Liberal Arts:

 - Writing the Essay: Art & the World - 4 credits

 - Writing the Essay: The World Through Art - 4 credits

 28 General Electives:

 Unrestricted, general electives.
 These credits could be used towards a double major and/or minor.

 Once students have completed their first year core, they start taking courses to fulfill their Artistic Practice, Artistic Studies, and Expanded Interdisciplinary Practice requirements.

 There are 5 different areas of courses, and students must take at least one course in at least three of the categories.
 The following are a selection of courses that are offered in each category.